AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Drivers Without Insurance

 In Nevada, insurance companies aren’t required to offer uninsured motorist coverage, nor does the state require customers to have it.
-Maybe that’s partially due to the fact that only 1 in 10 drivers in Nevada lack car insurance, 20 percent less than the national average.3
+Maybe that’s partially due to the fact that only 8.8 percent of drivers in Nevada lack car insurance, ranking Nevada 41st in the nation for percentage of uninsured drivers by state.3

 DUIs